- General Info

 The Cataloging and Metadata Services Department supports the mission of the Liberty University Jerry Falwell Library by describing and organizing information resources to make them available to Library customers for discovery, selection, and access.

-The Cataloging and Metadata Services Department provides access for the Liberty community to the Library’s physical and electronic resources by supplying accurate descriptive metadata for the Library’s online catalog, for the Summon discovery service, and for the virtual shelf browse feature.
+The Cataloging and Metadata Services Department provides access for the Liberty community to the library’s physical and electronic resources by supplying accurate descriptive metadata for the library’s online catalog which is displayed through the Summon discovery platform.
 The Department also prepares physical resources for shelving.
 All the resources are organized into collections according to their format and location, and then arranged by Library of Congress call number.
 To facilitate inter-library loan, and to communicate our holdings on the internet to the larger academic community, resources are registered in OCLC’s WorldCat database.
 For “In Processing” items that are not yet on the shelves, Library customers may request one business day rush cataloging.